 - Higher level of communication in families

 - More positive self-image and future vision

-We were particularly pleased to see that the problem-solving capacity had improved, so that families and former pupils themselves can seek solutions to their problems.
+We were particularly pleased to see that the problem-solving capacity had improved so that families and former pupils themselves can seek their own solutions.
 They gained sufficient knowledge to view problems from different angles.

 Because the communities of Keiko Soﬁa and 11 de Junio largely could depend on themselves, we looked for another community to help in their progress.
 Several communities submitted an application to Mama Alice.

 After careful consideration, we chose the Yanama community.
-As it is the poorest community of Ayacucho, and most families were facing multiple problems: extreme poverty, alcoholism, domestic violence, school backlog or sexual violence.
+As it is the poorest community of Ayacucho, most families face multiple problems: extreme poverty, alcoholism, domestic violence, school backlog or sexual violence.

 We started our work here in 2016.
 And since then, Mama Alice has been able to establish a very good relationship with schools and other institutions in Yanama as well as with the families.

-In 2018, when opening our Hospitality Training Centre QuinuaQ, we extended our work to the village QuinuaQ, about 1 hour’s drive from Ayacucho.
-Because the opening of our HTC generated more economic activity, we wanted the local people to be involved as well.
+In 2018, when opening our Hospitality Training Centre, we expanded our work to the village Quinua, about an 1-hour drive from Ayacucho.
+Because the opening of our HTC we generated more economic activity, we wanted the local people to be involved as well.